morphogencc/ofxTraerPhysics/README.md

 # ofxTraerPhysics

 A C++ port of the Processing traer physics library, designed specifically for openframeworks.
+This addon focuses on ease of use over performance; you'll find that it's not nearly as fast as a lighter weight system might be.
+However, the hope is that it will serve as a useful addon for beginners or for people who just need to draft ideas quickly.

 ## Requirements